-Policy Area Broadway Shoulder Area West FBSA Uses Retail/service, office, residential Option/Tenure Secured market and below-market rental housing Secured market rental housing Office/hotel development Strata ow nership housing Max Height 30 storeys 30 storeys 24 storeys 20) storeys Max Density 10.0 FSR 8.5 FSR 9.0 FSR Ę 5.5 FSR Min Frontage 45.7 m (150 ft.)
+Policy Area Broadway Shoulder Area West FBSA FBSA Uses Retail/service, office, residential Option/Tenure Secured market and below-market rental housing Secured market rental housing Office/hotel development Strata ow nership housing Max Height 30 storeys 30 storeys 24 storeys 20) storeys Max Density 10.0 FSR 8.5 FSR 9.0 FSR 5 5.5 FSR Min Frontage 45.7 m (150 ft.)
 Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
 A minimum of two levels of non-residential uses (job space) is required.
-For sites along Broadway, this is inclusive of the active ground floor retail/service uses required per 9.17.2. • A minimum of two levels of non- residential uses (job space) is required.
 For sites along Broadway, this is inclusive of the active ground floor retail/service uses required per 9.17.2.
+A minimum of two levels of non-residential uses (job space) is required.
+For sites along Broadway, this is inclusive of the active ground floor retail/service uses required per 9.17.2.
 Hotel maximum height per maximum height for secured rental.
-Up to 1.0 additional FSR for hotel can be considered. non-resident space) is along Brainclusive ground fuses req Develop contribution um of two levels of dential uses (job s required.
-For sites oadway, this is of the active loor retail/service juired per 9.17.2. ment should te towards ity amenities.
-See Land Use (Chapter 7) for case es where lesser site frontage m ay be considered at the discretion of of the Director of of Planning.
+Up to 1.0 additional FSR for hotel can be considered. non-resic space) is along Br inclusive ground fl uses req Developic contribut commun um of two levels of dential uses (job s required.
+For sites oadway, this is of the active loor retail/service juired per 9.17.2. ment should the towards ity amenities.
+See Land Use (Chapter 7) for case es where lesser site frontage m nay be considered at the discretion of of the Director of of Planning.